lethain/staff-eng/src/markdown/stories/stephen-wan.md

 [linkedin](https://www.linkedin.com/in/stephenwan/)

-**_Tell us a little about your current role: where do you work, your title and generally the sort of work do you and your team do._**
+___Tell us a little about your current role: your title, the company you work at, and generally what sort of work does your team do?___

 I'm a Staff Engineer at [Samsara](https://www.samsara.com/).

-I started at the company four years ago when the company had been around for a year and we had fifty or so employees.
+I started at the company four years ago when the company had been around for a year and we had 50 or so employees.
 Nowadays, we have over a thousand folks at the company, with engineering teams in the Bay Area, Atlanta, and London.

 When I first started, we had yet to form real teams and our ten or so engineers worked on whatever came up.
 Nine months in, we had doubled up and formed product teams around a few core offerings at the time.
 I did a brief stint leading a product team before switching over to our budding infrastructure group to start our frontend infrastructure team.
 Over the years, I've gradually shifted down the stack, also taking stretches on our backend and observability systems.